wasd268/centreon/doc/coding-style/css/README.md

 # Coding Style Guide

-## HTML

-All tags and attributes are lowercase.

 ## CSS
 ### OOCSS and BEM

 We encourage some combination of OOCSS and BEM for these reasons: